gilescope/docker-bisect/README.md

 ## License

-Same duel license as Rust: You can use Apache or MIT.
+Public Domain: You can use Unlicense or MIT.